Kaimary/CKIF/README.md

 Download the Spider dataset and put the data in `datasets` folder in the root directory

 ## Postprocessing on model raw output
-Before making inference with GAR, we need to format the outputs of any Seq2Seq models first.
+Before making inference with CKIF, we need to format the outputs of any Seq2Seq models first.
 Please check the README in the `model_output_postprocess` folder for the details.

 The postprocessing of model `GAP`, `RAT-SQL` and `BRIDGE` has been added in the `model_output_postprocess.py` file in the root directory.